-Add a sparkle to your holiday table with this centerpiece
+Add a sparkle to your holiday table with a centerpiece

 *A can of silver spray paint